Erwin Hillier

-Erwin Hillier (2 September 1911 – 10 January 2005) was a German-born cinematographer known for his work in British cinema from the 1940s to 1960s.
+Erwin Hillier, BSC (2 September 1911 – 10 January 2005) was a German cinematographer, long based in the United Kingdom.
+He was best known for his work in British cinema from the 1940s to 1960s, and in particular his work with Michael Anderson and the duo of Powell and Pressburger.
+He was nominated for a BAFTA Award for Best Cinematography (Colour) for Sammy Going South (1963), and was a founding member of the British Society of Cinematographers.

-Early career
+Early life and career

-Born in Germany to English-German Jewish parents (original surname Hiller), he studied art in Berlin in the late 1920s.
+Hillier was born in Berlin to Jewish parents from Germany and England (original surname Hiller).
+He studied painting at the Academy of Arts, Berlin, but was forced to drop out due to financial difficulties.

 Impressed by Hillier's paintings, the director F. W. Murnau offered him a job as camera assistant on Tabu (1931), but Hillier's father intervened because of Murnau's homosexuality.
 Fortunately, Murnau recommended him to director Fritz Lang at UFA studios, who employed him on his classic M (1931).
-Soon after he moved to Britain to pursue a career in film.
+Soon after, he moved to Britain to escape the rise of Nazism.

-In Britain, he worked as a camera assistant for Gaumont Pictures, where he worked with Hitchcock.
+In Britain, he worked as a camera assistant for Gaumont-British, where he worked with Hitchcock.
 He later moved to Elstree Studios, working on The Man Behind the Mask (1936) with Michael Powell, who noted his "insane enthusiasm".
 His debut as cinematographer came with Lady from Lisbon (1942).